DanielHadley/DanielHadley.github.io/_posts/2015-06-05-Data-Science-vs-City-Rats.md

 It was clear we had to cut off food supplies.
 The inspectional services director ramped up trash tickets, and made a case for adding new personnel to inspect and certify dumpsters more often.
 This alone seems to have had a significant impact.
 Private dumpsters that once remained unchecked for weeks or even months were now being issued tickets for overflowing trash.

-In addition, we purchased specialized 64-gallon barrels for every property in the City.
+In addition, we purchased [specialized 64-gallon barrels](https://thesomervillenewsweekly.files.wordpress.com/2014/05/20140515-144539.jpg) for every property in the City.
 Before, trash day meant seeing a hodgepodge of cans and barrels, many too small for the amount of trash they were holding.
-We crunched the data on our trash and discovered that while the average load is more like 33 gallons, there were enough outliers that we needed larger barrels to accommodate everyone.
+We did a visual survey of random streets on trash day, and then used that along with data on total tonnage to model the distribution of gallons per household.
+We estimated that while the average load is more like 33 gallons, there were enough outliers (~ 10% of households > 65) that we needed larger barrels to accommodate everyone.
+The estimates proved correct, and we were glad that we chose 64-gallon barrels as the default.

 We even considered testing a rat sterilization program.
 But between the trash inspections, cleaning, and a major outreach effort, it was difficult to find infested sites by the time a team of sterilization experts had arrived.